lwheinsberg/mvNUR/02_mvNUR_mvBIMBAM.md

 U, D, and I, each representing ‘unassociated’, ‘directly’, and ‘indirectly’ associated.
 Details about the analyses and interpretation can be found below.
-Installation and troubleshooting instructions can be found in the README file.
+Installation and troubleshooting instructions can be found in the README file (distributed as permitted under the creators original GPL-3 license).

 NOTE: The software executable is called ‘bimbam’, but we refer to the program as ‘mvBIMBAM’ throughout.